-Get ready to wear green, drink beer and travel the world for St Patrick’s Day in 2022.
-The Irish holiday is the perfect excuse for planing an exciting getaway.
-Where will you be on Thursday, March 17?
+Get ready to wear green, drink beer and travel the world for St Patrick’s Day in 2023.
+The Irish holiday is the perfect excuse for planning an exciting getaway.
+Where will you be on Friday, March 17?
 Read on to learn about our top travel destination picks.
-You can also search events in your favorite city to see how the holiday celebrations stack up.
+You can also search for events in your favorite city to see how the holiday celebrations stack up.

 How can you say no to Dublin on St. Patrick’s Day?
 Ireland’s capital city comes alive with five days of fun.
 Street performers fill the air with music and pubs are packed to capacity while serving beer, whiskey, and Celtic-style bar food.
 After toning down the festivities during the pandemic, the city is bringing back its famous parade at full capacity to signal a reopening to the world in 2022.
 The march begins at Parnell Square and winds through the streets of Dublin before wrapping up at St. Patrick’s Cathedral.

 The luck of the Irish is strong in the Midwest’s largest city.
 Chicago throws a rowdy citywide party for St. Patrick’s Day, turning the river green with vegetable dye in a process that lasts about five hours – so don’t waste any time to see it.
 An annual parade draws more than a million people with floats, bagpipe players, and other performers traveling north on Columbus (between Balbo and Monroe).
 Smaller parades take place in Norwood Park and Beverly, where the Irish community is especially strong and residents decorate their homes in green.
 Shamrock’n The Block is an outdoor block party with drinks and food in front of Old St. Pat’s near the West Loop.